Strongly Connected Components (SCC)

 return g

-# Step 3: DFS on reversed graph
+# Step 3: DFS to print component

 def dfs_print(self, v, visited):